maar-ten/self-driving-car/README.md

 ## Run the project
 If you have NodeJS installed simply run `npx http-server` inside the project dir.

-Or you can click on the Gitpod link at the top and start the project there.
+Or you can click on the links at the top to open the project in Gitpod or GitHub Codespaces and run it there.